Kelly Preston: Death of Jett Travolta

 Preston's son Jett Travolta was described as suffering from Kawasaki disease as an infant and had a history of seizures.
 In 2003, Preston appeared on The Montel Williams Show to promote L. Ron Hubbard's Purification Rundown, which she credited with helping her son.

 On January 2, 2009, Jett Travolta died at the age of 16 while the family was vacationing in the Bahamas.
 His death was attributed to a seizure.

 On January 23, 2009, three people were arrested in the Bahamas in connection with a multimillion-dollar extortion plot against Travolta and Preston concerning the circumstances of their son's death.
 One of the men, Obie Wilchcombe, a member of the Bahamian Parliament and former Bahamian Minister of Tourism, was described as a "close friend" of Travolta and Preston.
 Two others allegedly involved were an EMT named Tarino Lightbourne and a Bahamian senator named Pleasant Bridgewater.
 Bridgewater was charged with abetment to extort and conspiracy to extort and resigned from the Senate as a result of the allegations.
 Travolta and Preston confirmed longstanding speculations when they testified that their son had autism and suffered regular seizures.
 The first trial ended in a mistrial.

 After a second jury had been selected, the Travoltas elected to drop the case and all charges against the defendants were dismissed.

 Death

 On July 12, 2020, Preston died at the age of 57 at her home in Clearwater, Florida, two years after she had been diagnosed with breast cancer.
 Her diagnosis was not widely publicized.
 Preston had been receiving treatment at the MD Anderson Cancer Center in Houston, and had also been treated at other medical centers.
-Travolta announced her death on his Instagram account.
+Her husband, John Travolta, announced her death on his Instagram account.